FusionCache/docs/docs/design.md

 - The client sends a `FIND`
 - The client sends a `GET` 10 microseconds later
+- The `FIND` execution takes 80 microseconds
 - The `GET` execution takes 50 microseconds
-- The `FIND` execution takes 80 microseconds

-Even though the `GET` was received second, it complete before the `FIND`, therefore the client will receive the `GET_RSP` first.
+Even though the `GET` was received second, it completes before the `FIND`, therefore the client will receive the `GET_RSP` first.

 <br/>

 ## CPU Utilisation
 A queue is used to ensure queries are executed in the correct order.
 Fusion assumes it will receive many queries so aims to pop the queries from the queue as soon as possible.
-This process has two stages:
+This process has two states:

 1. **Poll:** poll the query queue
 2. **Wait:** wait for a query to be pushed onto the queue